tldr-pages/tldr/pages/common/consul.md

 # consul

 > Distributed key-value store with health checking and service discovery.
-> This command also has documentation about its subcommands, e.g. `consul kv`.
+> Some subcommands such as `consul kv` have their own usage documentation.
 > More information: <https://www.consul.io/commands>.

 - Check the Consul version: